-Companies which are problem orientated tend to have a different set of activities.
-These companies are often consultants, lawyers and other types of knowledge worker.
+Companies which are problem-orientated tend to have a different set of activities.
+These companies are often consultants, lawyers and other types of knowledge workers.

-Problem solving business models are knowledge intensive.
-The key is understanding,in the business model, how this knowledge is obtain, processed and packaged to solve the customers problem.
+Problem-solving business models are knowledge-intensive.
+The key is understanding, in the business model, how this knowledge is obtained, processed and packaged to solve the customers’ problem.